Age-related macular degeneration

 This accounts for 10% of AMD cases and can result in irreversible vision loss.
 In certain cases, good vision might be gone in a matter of days.
 It is caused by the formation of aberrant leaky veins or a membrane beneath the retinal layer.
 These aberrant arteries have the potential to bleed or leak liquids, proteins, or lipids.
 This can result in retinal layer separation and loss of vision.
 Scarring over the macula may result in the latter stages.

 This makes up 10% of AMD cases and can cause vision loss that cannot be reversed.
 In some cases, good eyesight could be gone in just a few days.
 It is caused by the formation of aberrant leaky veins or a membrane beneath the retinal layer.
 These abnormal arteries could bleed or leak fluids, proteins, or lipids.
 This can cause the retinal layers to separate, which can lead to blindness.
 In the last stages, scarring may form over the macula.

-In dry AMD, there can be a gradual progressive loss of central vision that gets worse over time.
-People may not realise they have this until the disease is more advanced and the central vision becomes blurry or distorted.
+Dry AMD can cause a loss of central vision that gets worse over time.
+People may not know they have this until the disease has gotten so bad that their central vision is blurry or distorted.